cmu-spacecraft-design-build-fly-2023/CubeGNC/README.md

 # GNC-simulator

 TODO
-- Atmospheric drag - swithc to nrlmsise00 for the density model
+- Atmospheric drag - switch to nrlmsise00 for the density model
-- Waiting for pull requests to get merged for GravityModel in brahe